piyush-mishra-pm/placement-cell/README.md

 - ❌ Validation for path params, body.
 - ✅ Redis caching in Get (Student, Interviews and Sessions).
 - ❌ Redis caching in Auth.
 - ❌ Redis caching in create, update and delete as well.
+(Cache Invalidation issue.)
 - ❌ Modal when fetching list of Students, Interviews, Jobs, etc.